openshift/kubesan/docs/1-getting-started.md

 as a shared LVM Volume Group accessible via one or more block devices shared to each node of the cluster, such as atop a LUN from a SAN.
-This shared VG and lockspace can be created on any node with access to the LUN, although you may find it easiest to do it on the control-plan node; here is how to create a VG named `my-vg`:
+This shared VG and lockspace can be created on any node with access to the LUN, although you may find it easiest to do it on the control-plane node; here is how to create a VG named `my-vg`:

 ```console